26 Jun Are You in Sugar Addict Shame? This Blog Post Is Your First Step to Liberation

 Free Yourself from the Shame of Overeating to Start a Healthy Relationship with Food.

-That may be true, but I also think that there is something that all addictions have in common: how they make us feel.
-At least that’s my experience having struggled with a few.
-Regardless of substance, my addictive behavior has left me with indescribable shame, guilt, and remorse.
+That may be true, but I also think that there is something that all addictions have in common: How they make us feel.
+At least that’s my experience, having struggled with a few.
+Regardless of the substance, my addictive behavior has left me with indescribable shame, guilt, and remorse.

 Next week, I’m celebrating ten years with no alcohol.
 It’s pretty insane, bearing in mind that I towards the end of my drinking vowed that I’d rather die than quit.
 How sick I was!

 The past decade has been a whirlwind of trying to find a replacement for the alcohol, which often has turned out to be another addiction and then trying to replace the new dependence with something healthy.
-The main challenge: quitting sugar.
+My main challenge: Quitting sugar.

 In a way, it was easier for me to give up drinking than sugar.
 The last time I drank, I was kicked out from a nightclub for inappropriate conduct (that I can’t even remember the details of since I had a blackout).